Wilfred/deadgrep/README.md

 ## Alternative Projects

-I believe that deadgrep.el is the best tool for doing Emacs text searches, but there are some other great tools out there.
+I believe that deadgrep is the best tool for doing Emacs text searches, but there are some other great tools out there.
 See [ALTERNATIVES](ALTERNATIVES.md) for a discussion.